Chapter 20. Endocrine System

 ① Type 1.
 Glucagon: Increases blood glucose concentration

-○ Secreted by pancreatic islet α cells (A cells)
+○ Secreted by pancreatic islet α cells.

-○ Gluconeogenesis : Glucose → Glycogen (Liver, muscle)
+○ Gluconeogenesis: Glycogen → Glucose (Liver, muscle)

 ② Type 2.
 Insulin: Decreases blood glucose concentration

-○ Secreted by pancreatic islet β cells (B cells)
+○ Secreted by pancreatic islet β cells.

 ○ Consists of a 21-amino acid chain and a 30-amino acid chain linked together